 Ecoventure bit: „Shit and pseudobulbar affect”

 As part of our wild camping experience, of course, some of us choose to „fertilise” the forest, but we also organised an ecological toilet.
 It was the first time for everyone in the project when we have used such an „instrument” and, despite the fact that we were quite impressed with the evolution of technology when it comes to, as Frank Gilbreth used to say “examining the rear tire”, we have arrived to the point when our eco-toilet reach the level of no return – IT GOT FILLED!
 Nothing spectacular… just 20 kg of pee and poop!
-We dug up a hole and two brave volunteers carried the „bomb” to the X point – the hole!
+We dug up a hole somewhere away from the river, so we do not pollute the water, and two brave volunteers carried the „bomb” to the X point – the hole!
 It’s useless to say that a 5 minutes job became 20 minutes of crying and laughing uncontrollably.
 As one of the brave people, I can tell that my cheeks developed sore muscles and that I have never laughed in my entire life in such a way… If you never did it, trust me, it’s shitty, but a lifetime memory and a lifetime friendship will develop… The conclusion of the day – Shit connects people!

 The content for this post is part of our online blog called “Ecoventure” which aims to share our experience in the Erasmus+ Youth Exchange ”Ecotourism Ventures for Youth Environmental Education”.
 The project was financed with the support of the European Commission through Erasmus+ Programme.
 This blog reflects only the author’s views, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Good practice – Building Young Ambassadors of Sustainable Future